The Human Truth Foundation

 q=199.

 Finland performs very well in ensuring human rights and freedom compared to most other countries.
-Finland performs the best in supporting press freedom18.
-It comes in the best 20 in terms of commentary in Human Rights Watch reports19, opposing gender inequality20, supporting personal, civil & economic freedoms21, the rate of gender bias (from 7 indicators)22 and in its success in fighting anti-semitic prejudice23.
-And finally, it does better than average in terms of LGBT equality24, speed of uptake of HR treaties25, its nominal commitment to Human Rights26 (but low for Europe) and in freethought27 (but bad for Europe).
+Finland does the best in supporting press freedom18.
+It comes in the best 20 in commentary in Human Rights Watch reports19, opposing gender inequality20, supporting personal, civil & economic freedoms21, the rate of gender bias (from 7 indicators)22 and in its success in fighting anti-semitic prejudice23.
+And finally, it does better than average in LGBT equality24, speed of uptake of HR treaties25, its nominal commitment to Human Rights26 (but bad for Europe) and in freethought27 (but bad for Europe).
 Human Rights Watch's 2018 report states that Finland's support of women's rights at home and internationally has been notable28.

 For tables, charts and commentary, see: